-On Saturday, Jyoti Aggarwal will graduate from Lynchburg College with a Master of Education in Science Education.
+On Saturday, Jyoti Aggarwal will graduate from University of Lynchburg with a Master of Education in Science Education.
 With the degree, she’ll be one step closer to becoming a chemistry professor.
 Asked about her career goals, she said, “It’s a pretty straightforward answer,” adding that she’s planned since high school to earn a PhD and teach at the university level.

 This summer, Aggarwal will take another step, when she heads to the University of South Carolina to pursue her PhD in chemistry.
 “When I have my own ideas and I do that, I get success,” she said.
 “It was my idea to come out from India and my idea to do the PhD.”

 Two years ago, Aggarwal traveled from Delhi, India, to Lynchburg, Virginia — from a city of about 18.6 million people to a city of about 80,000.
 It was her first plane ride and her first trip to the United States.
 Leaving home and family was “emotional,” she said, and tears streamed down her face as she watched Delhi grow smaller and smaller through the window of the airplane.

 Despite her sadness, Aggarwal was determined to achieve her educational goals, something that might have been more difficult in India.
 Some of her relatives didn’t want to educate their daughters, she said, and were “only interested in getting them married.”
 Aggarwal said her parents were different, and that her father once got angry with a family member who suggested she get married instead of going to college.

 Aggarwal’s mother has a master’s degree in commerce.
 Her father graduated from high school and repairs electronics for a living.
 When she was trying to learn English, Aggarwal said it was her father, who speaks only Hindi, who encouraged her to speak the new language at home, even if no one understood what she was saying.